-In recent months, Connecticut and Massachusetts governors have ramped up the fight for legalized sports betting and online gaming.
-Each state has different issues holding it back.
+Connecticut and Massachusetts governors have ramped up the fight for legalized sports betting and online gaming in recent months.
+Back in early 2020, each state has different issues holding it back.
 Both states had their chances in 2020, but those chances turned into disappointment like everything else in 2020.
-Such is the Ongoing Saga of Sports Betting in New England.
-Today’s post features the expertise of Steve Ruddock from BettingUSA.com.
+Such is the Ongoing Saga of Sports Betting in New England of 2020.
+This post features the expertise of Steve Ruddock from BettingUSA.com. (posted February 2021)

 Sports Betters are Excited Over Recent Talks & Legislation